ibm-apiconnect/pot/labs/lab4.md

+---
-# Lab 4 - Configure and Secure an API
+title: Lab 4 - Configure and Secure an API
+toc: true
+sidebar: labs_sidebar
+permalink: /lab4.html

-In this lab, you will learn how to configure and secure the `inventory` API created during loopback application generation.
+summary: In this lab, you will learn how to configure and secure the `inventory` API created during loopback application generation.
 Using the graphical design tools in API Designer, you will create an OAuth 2.0 provider API called `oauth` and then update the `inventory` API to use this provider.
 You will use the API Editor assembly view to specify the API's runtime behavior.
 ---

-# Lab 4 - Objective
+## Lab 4 - Objective

 In the following lab, you will learn: